Māra turns into a snake to frighten the Buddha

 This file is part of the Bieyi za ahan (T.100) project at the Dharma Drum Buddhist College.

-TEI-XML Source files coded with TEI.
+Source files coded with TEI.